 Place the marshmallow in the center.

-Wrap, mold, stretch and press the dough around the marshmallow until completely covered.
+Wrap, mold, stretch, and press the dough around the marshmallow until completely covered.
 Try to make the dough as even around the marshmallow as possible.

 Roll in turbinado sugar to coat, then place on the baking sheet to bake.

-While baking, the marshmallows will go very quickly from nicely melted, to completely disintegrated.
-They'll also continue melting a little once you take them out of the oven.
+- Baking time will go quickly from "just right" to "too much."
 The cookies may look a little under-baked, and still a bit puffed, when you remove them from the oven.
 As they chill, they will flatten and take their final shape.
 Trust the process!

 How long should you bake these cookies?